Adriana Kugler: Political appointments

+She served as chief economist of the U.S. Department of Labor between 2011 and 2013, where she worked actively on developing policies and proposals on unemployment insurance, training programs, retirement benefits, overtime pay and minimum wages, immigration, disability insurance and occupational safety regulations.

 On August 4, 2021, President Joe Biden nominated Kugler to be the U.S. Executive Director of the International Bank for Reconstruction and Development, the lending arm of the World Bank.
 Her initial nomination was withdrawn by President Biden on September 20, 2021 because of a typo in her name and she was renominated that same day.

 President Biden renominated her on January 4, 2022 to be considered under the new session of Congress.
 Kugler was favorably reported by the Senate Foreign Relations Committee on December 15, 2021 and again on March 8, 2022.
 The entire Senate confirmed her nomination by voice vote on April 7, 2022.